stfc/PSyclone/doc/developer_guide/parsing.rst

 metadata the specialised classes parse the associated codeblock and underlying fparser2 tree.
-These classes also provide a simple way to modify the metadata values which will be useful for cases such as generating adjoint kernels using psyad.
-In the future this Kernel PSyIR and the Algorithm PSyIR will replace the original approach.
+These classes also provide a simple way to modify the metadata values which will be useful for cases such as generating adjoint kernels using psyad (see the :ref:`user guide
+<psyad_user_guide:introduction>` for more details).
+In the future this
+Kernel PSyIR and the Algorithm PSyIR will replace the original approach.
 The relevant code can be seen in generator.py.

 In the original approach the `parse` module contains modules for parsing algorithm (`algorithm.py`) and kernel (`kernel.py`) code as